Punch-k/Prapanch_Punch_Kokkalemada/README.md

 Welcome to the source code for my professional portfolio.
 This repository houses my digital resume and interactive strategy case studies (including deep-dives into Supply Chain, M&A, and Corporate Strategy).

-**The Objective:** To build a dynamic, data-driven "Executive Dashboard" that doesn't just list skills, but actively models them.
-This repository solves the communication gap between technical teams and business stakeholders by providing programmatic visual models of Supply Chain trade-offs (EOQ, stochastic lead times) and Go-To-Market (GTM) strategies—all without the sluggish load times of traditional CMS platforms like WordPress or Squarespace.
+**The Objective:** To build a dynamic, website portfolio that provides me with the right models to stress test business valuation.
+This repository showcases visual models I've developed, both through personal interest and professional experience - all without the sluggish load times of traditional CMS platforms.

+### 🦖 The Last-Mile Survival Game
+**The Concept:** Operations is a lot like the classic Chrome Dino game—doing things perfectly is just the baseline expectation, but mistakes compound quickly.

+I coded this mini-game to simulate cumulative operational risk.
+Dodging obstacles represents successfully navigating daily supply chain bottlenecks.
+However, when you hit an obstacle, the game doesn't just instantly end.
+Instead, you accumulate **SLA Penalties** (negative points).

+Every mistake sticks to your brand's reputation.
+Once you accumulate 45 penalty points, your contract is terminated, and it's Game Over.

+**👇 Test your operational reflexes below!**

 🔗 **[View the Live Portfolio Here](https://punch-k.github.io/Prapanch_Punch_Kokkalemada/)**